Mountain Rose Sheepadoodles

 Sheepadoodles originated as an experimental military dog in the 1960s by the US Army.
-They were sought after for their intelligence, keen intuitive nature, loyalty and bravery.
+They were sought after for their intelligence, keen intuitive nature, loyalty, and bravery.
 However, because their temperament is also very playful and even carefree, they were soon retired.
 The term “Doodle” was first coined in 1992.
 But it was not until 2007 that the Sheeepadoodle first started to appear.
 The breed really gained momentum in 2017 and is becoming more and more popular in America and Europe.

 Sheepadoodles come in a variety of sizes.
 The average size of a standard Sheepadoodle is between 40 and 60 lbs.
-However, a few breeders may also offer a smaller size.
+However, a few breeders may also offer a smaller or larger size.
 Mountain Rose offers a range of sizes starting as small as 25-40 lbs, 40-60 lbs and above 60-80 lbs.

 A Sheepadoodle is tolerant, loyal and super affectionate... even a bit silly!
 They make wonderful family dogs and personal companions.
 They're fun loving dogs possessing a positive and playful temperament!
 Their exuberant playful nature will make you laugh and fill your emotions with joy!
 Sheepadoodles love kids and get along well with other animals.
 Due to this breed’s exceptional intuitive nature, a Sheepadoodle is also quick to indicate who is friend and who is foe.
 Because Sheepadoodles are very brave, they have proven to be excellent protectors and guards against wrong doers.
 Much of this special trait comes from their Old English Sheepdog heritage.